-The main external risk to which the company is exposed is the economic recovery from the Covid-19 pandemic particularly in relation to the residential property market and the development programme of its principal registered provider client LiveWest.
+The main external risk to which the company is exposed is a high inflationary environment, this is presenting challenges within our business and also for our customers.
+We are also still experiencing supply chain issues and labour shortages as a result of recovery from the coronavirus pandemic, post Brexit developments along with further volatility and uncertainty in the economy caused by the conflict in Ukraine.
+This impacts the residential property market and the development programme of its principal registered provider client LiveWest.